massung/erlang_oauth_web/README.markdown

 Your site - at the very least - will also require the following conent for this tutorial.
 For simplicity, this tutorial will assume you are using the Nitrogen framework (www.nitrogenproject.com) and are using the supplied names.

-1. A homepage, where the user will select "Login via <provider>" (index.erl)
+1. A homepage, where the user will select "Login via &lt;provider&gt;" (index.erl)
 2. A login page that is pure AJAX, meaning it doesn't present the user with data (login.erl)
 3. A javascript, included in the homepage (login.js)
 4. A callback page, which you setup with the OAuth provider (home.erl)